 However, the team failed to impress on the defensive side of their game in the season opener.
 The Gunners did manage to claw a 4-3 win against Leicester City, but they had to come from behind twice due to goals from speedster Jamie Vardy.
 With Petr Cech in goal and still playing well, Arsenal needn’t look further for a source of their problems than the centre-back trio that contained two full-backs.

 Sead Kolasinac played a supreme game, but it’s clear that his attacking abilities are too great for him to sit in a back-three for 90 minutes.
 Nacho Monreal seemed out of place at centre-back, and Rob Holding needs a bit more work before he can be a Premier League regular.
-The defensive set up looks so underwhelming in this formation that it’d be a good use of a no deposit free bet to back both teams to score in Arsenal games, as they won’t be keeping many clean sheets right now, but do have the attacking might to get on the scoreboard.
+The defensive set up looks so underwhelming in this formation, as they won’t be keeping many clean sheets right now, but do have the attacking might to get on the scoreboard.

 Better Arsenal targets